Word Finding Difficulties

 • WF Accommodations in the Classroom

-IEP Objectives for Retrieval Strategy Instruction
+Retrieval Strategy Instruction

 Annual Goal:

-The student will improve his or her word finding skills
+The student will improve his or her Word Finding skills

 Short-term Objectives (Choose those appropriate for the learner):